fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 10.8.0 =
+* [Added] Detects when the active theme does not have templates for vehicles or vehicle archives, and replaces the_content with shortcodes to provide any theme with basic display support.
+The included CSS still needs work, but the code output is sufficient to launch.
+* [Added] Shortcode [invp-archive-vehicle]
+* [Added] Shortcode [invp-single-vehicle]
+* [Fixed] Fixes a CSS selector bug for rules on Carfax buttons

+= 10.7.1 =
+* [Fixed] Fixes a bug in the "${price} / ${down} Down" price display setting where neither price would show if a vehicle did not have a down payment.
+Starting now, the price will show by itself even when there is no down payment.

 = 10.7.0 =
 * [Added] Adds a setting that allows users to choose whether or not to use the latest Carfax buttons loaded from Carfax servers.